 The bill is comprised of several sections.
 Section 1 sets out that the purpose of the bill is to protect water quality from adverse impacts caused by large scale metallic mineral mining operations.
-New language has been added to this section that provides that the purpose of the bill is implemented by "establishing management standards and other regulatory prescriptions" to protect water in Alaska.
+This section provides that the purpose of the bill is implemented by "establishing management standards and other regulatory prescriptions" to protect water in Alaska.

 Section 2 has been reconfigured in certain respects.
 Section 2 in 07WATR set out five broad prohibitions related to large scale metallic mineral mining.
-Section 2 in 07WTR2 is styled instead as "[r]egulatory standards effecting streams and waters" and contains three standards.
-Where section 2 in 07WATR directly prohibited five categories of activity or use of land or water, section 2 in 07WTR2 does not directly prohibit certain activities, but instead prohibits the issuance of "approvals, authorizations, licenses and permits" to a "prospective large scale metallic operation" that allows activity that violates any of the three regulatory standards.
+Section 2 in 07WTR3 is styled instead as "[r]egulatory standards effecting streams and waters" and contains three standards.
+Where section 2 in 07WATR directly prohibited five categories of activity or use of land or water, section 2 in 07WTR3 does not directly prohibit certain activities, but instead prohibits the issuance of "approvals, authorizations, licenses and permits" to a "prospective large scale metallic operation" that allows activity that violates either of the two regulatory standards.

-The definition of "[1]arge scale metallic mineral mining operation" is identical to that in 07WATR.
-It is an extractive metallic mineral mining operation that utilizes or disturbs more than 640 acres of land and waters.
-The term encompasses all aspects of a mining project, including facilities, roads, pipelines, treatment plants, and tunnels.
+The definition of "[1]arge scale metallic mineral mining operation" is identical to that in 07WATR and 07WTR2.
+It is an extractive metallic mineral mining operation that utilizes or disturbs more than 640 acres of land and waters.3 The term encompasses all aspects of a mining project, including facilities, roads, pipelines, treatment plants, and tunnels.
 See section 5.